-The World Health Organization’s (WHO) recent press release on the increasing global cases of diabetes underscores the urgent need for effective strategies to combat this rising health crisis.
+The World Health Organization’s (WHO) recent press release on the increasing global cases of diabetes highlights the urgent need for effective strategies to combat this rising health crisis.
 As the prevalence of diabetes continues to escalate, understanding the complexities associated with diabetes management has never been more critical.

 Key Points from the WHO